-PRQ: Accuplacer score of SS 95+, or successful completion of any CCR course with a grade of S/C or better.
+PRQ: Accuplacer score of SS 95+, or successful completion of any CCR course with a grade of S/C or better, or Accuplacer score of SS 70-94 and CORQ: CCR 094.
 Teaches students to incorporate literary techniques into factual writing.
 Enables the student to survey a wide range of readings and analyze form and content.
 Includes critical review, biographical profiles, travel writing, and memoirs.
 Provides the opportunity for students to write and review their own nonfiction in a supportive, constructive setting.